birdneststream/a2m2a/README.md

 # a2m2a - ANSI / mIRC Art Converter

 `a2m2a` (ANSI to mIRC Art to ANSI) is a versatile command-line tool written in Go for converting legacy text-based art formats and rendering them as images.
-It can seamlessly convert between 16-color ANSI art and mIRC art, and can also generate high-quality PNG images from either format.

-Inspired by an original C utility `a2m` by t4t3r, `a2m2a` has been modernized with features like automatic format detection and image rendering capabilities.
+This project was entirely 'vibe-coded' into existence by an LLM in under an hour, using code from the original C utility `a2m` by **t4t3r**.
+It modernizes the original concept with features like automatic format detection and image rendering capabilities.

 ## Features